James4Ever0/notes/chatgpt.md

 this gpt seems really good. currently only api access.

 ## analysis about how to make such model

+gpt3 is capable of imitation (cause it is unsupervised.)

+but! if you want to get things done (when you really need it!), you better want some aligned AI.

 two similar models by openai: [webgpt](https://openai.com/blog/webgpt/#samples) and instructgpt